shleikes/shleikes/README.md

 Ex-Founder of BridgeIt - a DevTool startup, aiming to ease the onboarding of developers into new codebases, using ML and visual graphs.

-With a strong work ethic, effective people skills, and a commitment to excellence, I offer a unique blend of leadership and technical expertise in small to big system development, blockchain included.
+With a strong work ethic, effective people skills, and a commitment to excellence.

+I offer a unique blend of leadership and technical expertise in small to big system development, blockchain included.

 Reach me here: elad@gildnur.com